Rio 2: Plot

 While searching for the macaws, Linda and Túlio are captured by the loggers.
 Meanwhile, Blu does his best to fit in with the flock as his family is doing, but his continued reliance on the tools he brought prevents him from connecting with anyone.
-In another attempt to get closer to him, a disguised Nigel wins a talent show to become a performer for a Carnival show that Rafael, Pedro, Nico and Carla are hosting.
+In another attempt to get closer to him, a disguised Nigel named Bob, wins a talent show to become a performer for a Carnival show that Rafael, Pedro, Nico and Carla are hosting.
 When Blu tries to pick a Brazilian nut for Jewel, he accidentally puts it in the territory of the Spix macaw's enemies, the scarlet macaws, led by the hostile Felipe.
 Blu inadvertently causes a war for food between the two tribes when he accidentally swats Felipe with a branch.
-The war turns out to be a football match, but Blu accidentally costs the flock their territory when he accidentally scores on his team's own goal.
+The war turns out to be a football match, but Blu costs the flock their territory when he accidentally scores on his team's own goal.

-Blu decides to leave Linda and his human roots behind him for his family's sake, but after witnessing the loggers' destruction of the forest, he returns and rallies the flock, reconciling with Jewel and Eduardo.
+After a heated argument with Jewel, Blu decides to leave Linda and his human roots behind him for his family's sake, but after witnessing the loggers' destruction of the forest, he returns and rallies the flock, reconciling with Jewel.
 With Blu's knowledge of human technology and help from the scarlet macaws, the flock, with the rest of the jungle animals, disable the loggers' machinery.
-In the chaos, Eduardo encounters a tractor but is rescued by Linda and Tulio.
+In the chaos, Eduardo encounters a tractor but is rescued by Linda and Túlio.
 Big Boss tries blowing up the trees with dynamite, but Blu thwarts him.
 Nigel intervenes, leaving Big Boss to get eaten alive by an anaconda.
-Wanting Blu to himself, Nigel attacks Blu, but Gabi, while trying to help, accidentally knocks Nigel out with a porcupine's quill filled with her poison, but Bia reveals that Gabi is actually a tree frog.
+Wanting Blu to himself, Nigel attacks him.
+While Gabi tries to help, she accidentally shoots Nigel with a porcupine's quill filled with her poison, but Bia reveals that she is actually a tree frog.
 An overjoyed Gabi smothers Nigel with affection and drags him away, while Charlie leaves.

-With the flock under Linda and Túlio's protection, Blu and Jewel decide to live in the Amazon with their kids, although they decide to spend their summers back in Rio.
-Eduardo drops his anti-human stance and proudly accepts Blu into the flock, and Nigel and Gabi are sent back to Rio for study.
+With the flock under Linda and Túlio's protection, Blu and Jewel decide to live in the Amazon with their kids, although they decide to spend their summers in Rio.
+Eduardo drops his anti-human stance and proudly accepts Blu into the flock, Charlie decides to stay in the Amazon, Luiz the bulldog finally arrives in the Amazon, and Nigel and Gabi are sent to Rio for study.